consensus-shipyard/ipc/specs/extras/linked-token.md

 1. Follow IPC guide for setting up a subnet pinned to the filecoin calibnet network: https://github.com/consensus-shipyard/ipc/blob/main/docs/ipc/quickstart-calibration.md
 2. copy the config file from ipc/contracts/script/examples/cross-token/.env.template to .en a config file for connecting to calibnet and your subnet.
 Create a new wallet with for executing the USDC test that is not one of the validators.
 You will need to fund this wallet using the calibnet facuet.
 Set PRIVATE_KEY in .env for this new wallet.
 3. Deploy or use a pre-deployed gateway on calibnet

-    a. review output of `make deploy-ipc NETWORK=calibrationnet`  in order to get the address of your IPC gateway on the calbnet and add this to your .env file.
+    a.
+Review output of `make deploy-ipc NETWORK=calibrationnet`  in order to get the address of your IPC gateway on the calbnet and add this to your .env file.
 You should see an output like:

     ```jsx
     "Gateway": "0x5cF14D2Af9BBd5456Ea532639f1DB355B9BaCBf8",
     ```

-    b.  add to your .env file:
+    b.
+Add to your .env file:

     ```jsx
     export CALIBNET_GATEWAY=0x5cF14D2Af9BBd5456Ea532639f1DB355B9BaCBf8